Overview

 4. Click CREATE NEW TERM.

-5. Select the SIMILARITY TERM tab within the modal.
+5. Select the SIMILARITY TERM tab within the pop-up.

 Text for Comparison